 What causes dandruff?

-How to get rid of dandruff
+How to get rid of dandruff naturally

 Problem one: dry scalp

 If you have a flaky, itchy scalp it doesn't always indicate dandruff.
-You might need to use a shampoo that is more moisturising rather than deep cleaning.
+You might need to use a natural shampoo that is more moisturising rather than deep cleaning.
 Sometimes dry skin can worsen the issue of dandruff.
 If you are prone to dry skin then you may notice the dandruff flakes are more dry than oily.

-A great trick for dry scalps is also organic coconut oil, just massage a little over the entire the scalp before bed and wash out in the morning.
+Another great trick for dry scalps is also organic coconut oil, just massage a little over the entire the scalp before bed and wash out in the morning.

-Problem two: product and oil build up
+Problem two: product and oil build up causing a flaky scalp

 Problem three: oily skin